Judson-web/STM-WHISPHER-BOT/README.md

 ## Importent

-You can forkand edite this repositery but add us in credit🤓
+You can fork and edite this repositery but add us in credit🤓

 --------------------------------------------------END.........................................................